Welcome to today's edition of the Rush 24-7 podcast.

 She was asked about that later on, by the way.

-Uh we have training on how to detect them.
+We have training on how to detect them.

 She also said something else very interesting or curious to me.

-She made it a point in her opening statement to say my covert status was not widely known on the Georgetown cocktail circuit.
+She made it a point in her opening statement to say my covert status was not widely known on the Georgetown Cocktail Circuit.

-Was not widely known.
+Was not widely known?

 That means it was narrowly known.